solidi/writing/53-10-self-care-tips-for-a-great-vacation.md

 **6. Limit screen time** - since computers and phones are accessible around me, I'd sometimes drift into working on [passion projects during vacation](https://dev.to/solidi/do-you-have-a-forever-project-kpk).
 Balancing this time is a conscious effort, and it's *sometimes* essential to say no, stepping away from the screen.

-**7. Balance domain knowledge** - while being an expert in a particular [product area](https://dev.to/solidi/what-is-a-product-manager-anyway-3pc4) has its benefits, it has a way of coming back to me while taking a vacation.
+**7. Balancing domain knowledge** - while being an expert in a particular [product area](https://dev.to/solidi/what-is-a-product-manager-anyway-3pc4) has its benefits, it has a way of coming back to me while taking a vacation.
 So if I suspect I am the primary contact, I proactively share knowledge, promoting a convo of support.
 I'll work towards providing the team with a delegate in my absence.

 **8. Consider contiguous days** - achieving decompression within a few short days can be challenging for me—taking a Friday to extend the weekend for relief usually falls short.
 So, I try to take contiguous work days.
 My ideal length of time is a work week.